Syphilis is a sexually transmissible infection (STI). This page outlines the symptoms and treatment for syphilis.

 What is it?

 Syphilis can start as an ulcer somewhere on the skin or on the lining of the genital area.
-It is an infection that can, in its late stages, cause damage to the heart, brain and spinal cord.
+In its late stages, it can cause damage to the heart, brain and spinal cord.

 How do you get it?

 You can get syphilis through unprotected (no condom) vaginal, anal, or oral sex with someone who has the infection.
 It is also spread by close contact.
 It can be spread from mother to baby/pēpe through the placenta during pregnancy.

 A painless ulcer, called a chancre, usually on the genitals.
 In its second stage a rash and maybe other symptoms.